apptension/react-boilerplate/README.md

 #### `app/modules`

-This folder contains `reducers`, `actions`, `constants`, `sagas` and `selectors` grouped in modules which means that you should keep your business loigc here
+This folder contains `reducers`, `actions`, `constants`, `sagas` and `selectors` grouped in modules which means that you should keep your business logic here

 #### `app/services`